rizalfakhri/rizalfakhri.id/content/blog/helo-world/index.md

 Well, you know I code `Laravel ` a lots, So I think you will see lots of Laravel things here.
 Despite Laravel I do learn other things too.
-Hopefully I can share it too.
+Hopefully I can share it as well.

 Okay, Here the things..
 Let's be honest, I have very little experience on explaining IT-stuff to other peoples, Like you know the IT-things is kinda very fast on your brain, You greatly understand it.
 But when it comes to explaining, it's very hard.